Pietagorh/TurtleChess/README.md

 | to position index     | 6    |
 | is capture/check/mate | 2    |
 | empty                 | 2    |
-The from position index field is important for differentiating from duplicate moves (i.e. 2 rooks on the same file).
+*The `from position index` field is important for differentiating duplicate moves (i.e. 2 rooks on the same file).*